Carol Blood: 2018 session

 During the 2018 session, Blood met directly with the Nebraska Supreme Court and negotiated reduced fees for military spouses seeking to join the Nebraska State Bar Association.

 Blood introduced legislation to increase the handgun permit fee from $5 to $25, failed to pass on a 16–26 vote.
 In Nebraska, the gun permit fee has remained $5 since it was introduced in 1991.
 Blood said the proposed increased cost would have helped mitigate increased labor costs to process the permits.
 Blood said that the number of gun permit applications in Nebraska have quadrupled in the last decade.

 Blood's LB692, which called to require the state department of corrections to conduct a regular staffing analysis report, became a part of the Judiciary Committee's LB841, which passed on a 42-1-6 vote.

 2019 session

-From 2019-2020, Blood served on the agriculture committee, general affairs committee, and the government, military and veterans affairs committee.
+From 2019 to 2020, Blood served on the agriculture committee, general affairs committee, and the government, military and veterans affairs committee.

 2021 session

-From 2021-2022 Blood served on the business and labor, government, military and veterans affairs, and urban affairs committee.
+From 2021 to 2022 Blood served on the business and labor, government, military and veterans affairs, and urban affairs committee.

 Blood was appointed to the decennial Redistricting Committee, which utilizes census data to draw all political district maps.